 Courtesy of Scribd.com

 Howard Olsen was born in Chicago ca. 1918.
 He spent summers at the Wrigley Building working at the chewing gum press in order to save money to attend North Central College in Naperville.
 After graduating Wrigley hired him to work in advertising.
 In 1941 he joined the army for six years, the last two years as a Lt.
 Col. in Europe.
 After he returned home he rejoined Wrigley in a marketing and management job with its subsidiaries.
 He lived in Palatine for 35 years with his wife, Dorothy and four children.
 He served here is several civic capacities including Township Supervisor, Lions president, and on the board of Northwest Community Hospital and the board of Harper College.
 He was mayor of Palatine from 1955 to 1961.
 In 1980, he retired from Wrigley as Assistant Vice President of Human Relations and moved to Florida.
 He later lived in Cary, North Carolina, where he held positions on the residents’ council of his retirement community.
-He died there of congestive heart failure in 2001.
+He died there of congestive heart failure.

 Henry Pahlman was born in Palatine in 1878 and graduated from Palatine High School.
 He began teaching in a country school in Long Grove.
 He later joined the brokerage firm of Hill & Joiner in Chicago.
 He eventually became secretary and treasure of this firm.
 In 1903 he married Elizabeth Wilson.
 The couple had no children; both were involved in many civic and social organizations.
 Henry was secretary of the local bond drive in World War I. He was a member of the school board, board member of the Methodist Church, as well as mayor.
 He was also a Mason, a Shriner, and a Woodman.
 The last two years before retiring he was an auditor in the accounting office of the Army Auditing Division in Chicago.
 He retired after his wife died in 1944 and devoted his time of the project to bring perpetual care to Hillside Cemetery.
 A committee was formed to arrange for improvements and maintenance; Pahlman was in charge of fund raising.
 He had raised pledges for most of the $10,000 needed by November of 1944.
 He died of as heart attack that month.